 By Amber Nicole Dilger, CEI Intern.
 The clever phrase: “neurons that fire together, wire together,” was born from a 1949 theory by neurologist Donald Hebb.
 One of the implications of this idea is that the more learning variations are provided to the brain, the stronger the information is embedded.
-By revisiting Kolb’s Learning Cycle and layering in modern neuroscience research, more effective educational environments can be created where students are given the skills needed to become active life-long learners.
+By revisiting Kolb’s Learning Cycle and layering in modern neuroscience research, more effective educational environment

 Learning Muscles.
 David Kolb’s 1984 Learning Style Theory states that (1) we have a concrete experience, (2) we develop reflective observations and connections, (3) we generate new ideas, and (4) we then do active experimenting on those ideas.
 This brings us to having a new concrete experience and a new learning cycle begins.
 In a 2006 interview with Dr. James Zull, (Professor Emeritus of Biology at Case Western University, and Director Emeritus of The University Center for Innovation in Teaching and Education), Dr. Zull proposes that too much effort is spent categorizing students as intelligent or not.
 The time is better used teaching all students how to strengthen their learning muscles.
 Learning about how we learn, he suggests, could be one of the most important things taught in schools.
 Dr. Zull summarizes Kolb’s theory as:

 Analyzing (take time to make meaning of that information)